Pilbara monitor

 The Pilbara monitor (Varanus bushi), also known commonly as Bush's monitor, Bush's pygmy monitor, and the Pilbara mulga goanna, is a species of monitor lizard in the family Varanidae.
-The species is endemic to Australia.
+It is endemic to the Pilbara of Western Australia.

 Etymology

 The specific name, bushi, is in honor of Australian naturalist and herpetologist Brian Gordon Bush (born 1947).

-Taxonomy

-V. bushi belongs to the subgenus Odatria.

 Description

 V. bushi is most similar to the stripe-tailed goanna (V. caudolineatus) and the pygmy mulga goanna (V. gilleni) of all monitor lizards.
 However, the Pilbara monitor can be distinguished from these other two species by some morphological and genetic differences.

-Geographic range

-The Pilbara monitor inhabits the Pilbara region of Western Australia.

-Habitat

-The preferred natural habitats of V. bushi are desert and savanna.

-Behaviour

-Details about the behaviour of V. bushi are relatively unknown.
+There is little information on the behaviour of V. bushi.
 However, it is known to be arboreal and to shelter in bark crevices, in hollow trees, and under fallen logs.